-The change in behavior patterns among clients in the banking sector requires banks to respond to new customer needs and rethink how they deliver services to their clients, taking them to the next phase of digital banking whereby they can easily handle most of their banking related tasks online instead of physically visiting their banks to do so.
+The change in behavior patterns among clients in the banking sector requires banks to respond to new customer needs and rethink how they deliver services to their clients, taking them to the next phase of digital Islamic banking whereby they can easily handle most of their banking-related tasks online instead of physically visiting their banks to do so.

 A report published this month by Ernst & Young (EY) said the adoption of financial technology is not an option anymore, but an essential requirement for Islamic banks to gain more market share.
-As customer technology penetration in the Gulf Cooperation Council (GCC) increases, users are expected to become more familiar with using digital tools in their banking transactions, retail investments and peer-to-peer (p2p) lending and crowdfunding.
+As customer technology penetration in the Gulf Cooperation Council (GCC) increases, users are expected to become more familiar with using digital tools in their banking transactions, retail investments, and peer-to-peer (p2p) lending and crowdfunding etc.

 The size of the Islamic finance industry is now close to $2 trillion.
-“We believe there’s an additional trillion dollars in the industry which isn’t formally captured,” Nazim added.
+“We believe there are an additional trillion dollars in the industry which isn’t formally captured,” Nazim added.